The 69 Eyes: History

 Both the video and feature were later added as extras on 2003's Helsinki Vampires DVD.

-In early 2000, the band began working with producer Johnny Lee Michaels in Helsinki who would helm the band's next four albums, and contribute to the fifth.
+In early 2000, the band began working with producer Johnny Lee Michaels in Helsinki who would helm the band's next four albums and contribute to the fifth.

-Spring brought the single Gothic Girl which spent months on the Singles Top 10 and on Finnish nation radio playlists.
+Spring brought the single "Gothic Girl" which spent months on the Singles Top 10 and on Finnish nation radio playlists.
 It became the band's first gold record.
-This single was a precursor to the sixth album, released in September 2000, Blessed Be which rose to number 4 on the Finnish Album Charts and stayed in the top 10 for over a month.
-The album spawned four singles, the aforementioned Gothic Girl, Brandon Lee, The Chair and Stolen Season.
+This single was a precursor to the sixth album, released in September 2000, Blessed Be, which rose to number 4 on the Finnish Album Charts and stayed in the top 10 for over a month.
+The album spawned four singles, the aforementioned "Gothic Girl", "Brandon Lee", "The Chair" and "Stolen Season".
 Videos were filmed for the first three singles.
 After the release of Blessed Be, the band did their first short tour in Germany which included a show at the M'era Luna Festival.
 Support for the tour was Norwegian rock band Zeromancer.

-In 2002 the band released Paris Kills, which would be known as their breakthrough album.
+In 2002, the band released Paris Kills, which would be known as their breakthrough album.
 It stayed for weeks as number 1 in Finland and went gold in a month of its release.
 It has since gone platinum.
-In Germany it rose to number 35 in the first week.
-After touring Europe and Finland for months, a sold-out show at Helsinki's famous Tavastia Club was filmed and documented in November 2002 for use in the "Helsinki Vampires" DVD.
+In Germany, it rose to number 35 in the first week.
+After touring Europe and Finland for months, a sold-out show at Helsinki's famous Tavastia Club was filmed and documented in November 2002 for use in the Helsinki Vampires DVD.

 At the end of 2003, The 69 Eyes signed to EMI Finland as they geared up to record Devils.
 The "Lost Boys" single was released in Finland at this time, paying homage to the film of the same name as anticipation for the full-length album grew.

-2004 saw the release of Devils, their 8th album, to which they toured the UK in support of Wednesday 13.
+2004 saw the release of Devils, their eighth album, to which they toured the UK in support of Wednesday 13.
 Once again the album was a success in their native Finland.
-It became the band's fourth album to reach gold status and the second to reach number one position on the Finnish TOP 40 album charts.
-It was Released in Finland in October 2004 and in October 2005 in the U.S. through 456 Entertainment.
+It became the band's fourth album to reach gold status and the second to reach number one position on the Finnish Top 40 album charts.
+It was released in Finland in October 2004 and in October 2005 in the U.S. through 456 Entertainment.

-In 2005, The 69 Eyes played nearly one hundred shows around the world in fifteen countries, from Mexico to Japan.
+In 2005, The 69 Eyes played nearly a hundred shows around the world in fifteen countries, from Mexico to Japan.
 Devils was also released in the U.S. with an alternate cover from the international release.
 The band filmed their video "Lost Boys" in Hollywood and the Philadelphia area, directed by MTV star Bam Margera.